Samsung/trace-typing/trace-production/README.md

 $ npm test
 ```

-The optional `npm run install` installs dependencies for individual tests in ./tests/exercisedApps/.
+The optional `npm run install-tests` installs dependencies for individual tests in ./tests/exercisedApps/.

 The directory traces and instrumented are emitted to can be configured by creating an ./config.js -- with some inspiration from ./config.default.js and ./config.example.js.